 We retired to our cottages to catch up some sleep.
 In the evening we decided to explore the beach party scenes.
 Though none of us was in a mood to have a wild party or anything but then again, when in Roman, do as the Romans do!

-It was wilder than I expected and I certainly had some very weird experiences of my life there!
-I really don’t like the idea of doing completely dangerous stuff, like playing with fire, when under the effect of any kind of drug.
+It was wilder than I expected and I certainly had some bizarre experiences of my life there!
+I don’t like the idea of doing hazardous stuff, like playing with fire, when under the effect of any drug.
 But I did enjoy my stay at these parties – not to mention, super short stays!

 |It has everything chocolaty – sauces, spreads, sprinkles.|